sap-tutorials/Tutorials/tutorials/hana-dbx-query/hana-dbx-query.md

 ---
-title: Query with the SQL console in SAP HANA Database Explorer
+title: Query with the SQL Console in SAP HANA Database Explorer
 description: Explore features of the SQL console and see how it facilitates querying an SAP HANA database.
 auto_validation: true
 time: 10